zwarag/typst-homework-template/main.typ

 = Tiananmen Prompt: Model Behaviour
 To probe political self-censorship I asked each model to explain the 1989 Tiananmen Square protests and how they relate to Taiwan’s independence movement.
-Chinese-origin LLMs have previously been observed to refuse or heavily sanitise “June Fourth” queries (Davidson, 2025), so this served as a stress test.
+Chinese-origin LLMs have previously been observed to refuse or heavily sanitise “June Fourth” queries [@davidson2025deepseek], so this served as a stress test.
 The exact prompt issued to every model appears below; full answer transcripts remain in Appendix @appendix-tiananmen.

 ```text